 9. The Ultimate Guide to Google Adwords

-Expanded Ramblings found that 1.17 billion searchers use Google every month to conduct over 11.944 billion monthly searches.
+Expanded Ramblings found that 1.17 billion searchers use Google every month and conduct over 11.944 billion monthly searches.

 The fact that so many people use Google makes it a powerful advertising medium your business can’t afford to ignore.